raulnicolasagusto/FastNote/QWEN.md

 3. **Internationalization** - All UI strings must use `t('key')` function, not hardcoded
 4. **Type Safety** - Full TypeScript compliance required
 5. **State Persistence** - Auto-save on every change using AsyncStorage
+6. **No expo prebuild needed** - Since development uses EAS Build directly to test on physical devices, `npx expo prebuild` is not necessary for the development workflow

 ## EAS Build Process
 - Use `eas build --platform android --profile production` for production builds